-Ten years on the 1911 census reveals that the Proulx family were living at 119 Desire in the District of Maisonneuve, Quebec, Canada.
-Head of the household Misael still had the same trade but some of the children had left home and there were two additions to the family.
-The family now comprised of Misael age 50, Alexina age 47, Henri age 22 a Spinner by trade, Rosanna age 18, Prudent age 17 a Waiter by trade, Alfred age 16, Alice born in 1907, age 7 and Gaston born in 1904 age 4.
-There was also a lodger by the name of Herve Lapolme age 21 a Journalist by trade.
+Ten years on, the 1911 census reveals that the Proulx family was living at 119 Desire in the District of Maisonneuve, Quebec, Canada.
+Head of the household, Misael was 50 and was still a Road Worker.
+His wife Alexina was 47.
+The listed children were Henri 22 ,a Spinner by trade.
+Rosanna was 18, Prudent was 17 and was a Waiter by trade.
+Alfred was 16, Alice born in 1907,was 7 and Gaston was aged 4.
+There was also a lodger by the name of Herve Lapolme aged 21 a Journalist.

-Alfred Proulx was drafted into the 2nd Depot battalion of the 2nd Quebec Regiment on 30th May 1918, he enlisted in Montreal and his medical form describes him as 5ft 7ins. tall with a fair complexion, grey eyes and fair hair.
-Alfred lived with his parents at 160 Versailles, Montreal and was an Office Clerk by trade.
-His next of kin was given as M Proulx (Mother) and religion, Roman Catholic.
+Alfred Proulx’s army records tell us that he was was drafted into the 2nd Depot battalion of the 2nd Quebec Regiment on 30th May 1918.
+He enlisted in Montreal and his medical form described him as 5ft 7ins tall with a fair complexion, grey eyes and fair hair.
+Alfred’s address was l160 Versailles, Montreal (His parents’ home).
+He was an Office Clerk by trade.
+His next of kin was named as M Proulx (Mother) and his religion was Roman Catholic.